dustinpfister/blog_posts/_posts/threejs-curve-quadratic-bezier-curve3.md

 layout: post
 categories: three.js
 id: 1010
-updated: 2023-05-25 13:57:35
+updated: 2023-07-02 11:44:15
-version: 1.15
+version: 1.16
 ---

 In threejs there is a base [Curve class](https://threejs.org/docs/#api/en/extras/core/Curve) as well as a number of classes that work on top of this Curve Class one of which is [THREE.QuadraticBezierCurve3](https://threejs.org/docs/#api/en/extras/curves/QuadraticBezierCurve3).
-This [Quadratic Bezier Curve](https://en.wikipedia.org/wiki/B%C3%A9zier_curve) class creates a Curve that defines a Curve between a start point and end point along with a single control point that will effect the curve.
-This Can then be used for anything the requires a curve such as the tube geometry function.
+This [Quadratic Bezier Curve](https://en.wikipedia.org/wiki/B%C3%A9zier_curve) class creates a Curve that defines a Curve between a start point, and end point, along with a single control point.
+This can then be used for anything the requires a curve such as the [tube geometry constructor](/2023/06/02/threejs-tube-geometry/) just to name one use case example.

 There are a number of other built in curve class methods to choose from, but more often than not one of the built in options will work just fine with what I want to do.
 Only in the event that I truly do need to work out some custom curve logic would I bother trying to make my own custom curve class.
 Thus far I can not say that I have found that I need to do that, so if this does not do what you want, look into some of the other built in options first before opening that can of worms.